cyberplanner/fonix_d3/README.md

 ### About :
 ```
-A simple CSV parser made with JavaScript and the Data-Driven library "d3.js".
+A simple CSV parser made with JavaScript and the Data-Driven Documents library "d3.js".
 ```

 ### Instruction :